 Where the organisation is unincorporated the personal financial consequences can be significant and your own personal wealth can be completely at risk.
 Managing or stopping the exposure you currently face becomes of paramount importance.
 One of the most obvious ways to do this is to cease trading immediately.
 But in some instances closing may lead to greater exposure than carrying on.
 This is where expert guidance and advice is needed to minimise your personal liability or manage the exposure you already face.

 Whether you are affected emotionally and/or financially the process of coming to terms with your organisation being in financial difficulty should not be underestimated.
-Lucas Johnson are used to witnessing this and helping people deal with the personal impact of such situations.
+Lucas Ross are used to witnessing this and helping people deal with the personal impact of such situations.
 Call us today to allow us to start helping you to resolve your situation.